Year 7 to 13 Resources

 Maricourt Catholic High School has invested in careers resources for the schools and have purchased a software package called 'Kudos' from CASCAiD which is the leading producer of careers information and guidance solutions.

 Kudos will be used as part of PSHE or ICT lessons and is a unique careers matching and information program which helps young people plan their future.
 It is suitable for students in Year 9 and it should help students explore their own career ideas and discover their suitability.
 Kudos will generate a personalised list of career suggestions based on questions that students answer on their likes and dislikes.
-You will need to see Mrs Wood or Mrs Gresham for the school's password.
+You will need to see Mrs Wood or Mrs Grant for the school's password.

 Parents' Evenings